xoxzo/blog.xoxzo.com/content/Events/osc-hokkaido-2018-en.md

 ![osc-logo](/images/osc-banner.gif)

-[Xoxzo](https://info.xoxzo.com/ja/)　will be sponsoring and will have a booth during the [OSC (Open Source Conference) 2018 Hokkaido](https://www.ospn.jp/osc2018-do/), which will be held at the [Sapporo Convention Center](https://www.sora-scc.jp/eng/).
+[Xoxzo](https://info.xoxzo.com/ja/)will be sponsoring and will have a booth during the [OSC (Open Source Conference) 2018 Hokkaido](https://www.ospn.jp/osc2018-do/), which will be held at the [Sapporo Convention Center](https://www.sora-scc.jp/eng/).